jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   (b) after doing so, believed on reasonable grounds that there was no omission from the disclosure document or register entry in relation to that matter.
 (3) In any proceeding under this subpart against a person (A) for a contravention of section 82 because of a circumstance referred to in section 82(1)﻿(a)﻿(iii), it is a defence if A proves that A was not aware of the matter.

-### 501 Additional disclosure or financial reporting defence for directors who are treated as contravening
+### 501 Additional disclosure or financial reporting or climate-related disclosure defence for directors who are treated as contravening
 (1) This section applies if—
-  (a) a person (A) contravenes any of sections 82, 99, 427, 460 to 461B, 461D, and 461H or clause 27 of Schedule 1; and
+  (a) a person (A) contravenes any of sections 82, 99, 427, 460 to 461B, 461D, 461H, 461Z to 461ZC, and 461ZI or clause 27 of Schedule 1; and
   (b) a person (B) is a director of A who is treated as being in contravention under section 534.
 (2) In any proceeding under this subpart against B, it is a defence if B proves that B took all reasonable steps to ensure that A complied with the provision referred to in subsection (1)﻿(a).
 (3) Subsection (2) does not limit any defence that B may have under section 499 or 500 (as a person who is treated as contravening a provision referred to in subsection (1)﻿(a)).